Rapid inference and comparison of gravitational-wave population models with neural variational posteriors: Discussion

 Trained variational posteriors could be useful for downstream applications, serving as rapid surrogates for likelihood functions when combining independent datasets (e.g., Ref.~\cite{Cousins:2025bas}).
 For example, rather than reanalyzing old GW catalogs every time new data is released, previous variational posteriors can be reused to encode the information already provided within the formalism of Bayesian updating.
 With the increased detection rate from detector upgrades and future GW observatories \cite{KAGRA:2013rdx, Baibhav:2019gxm, Broekgaarden:2023rta}, variational inference could be used for online updating of astrophysical population constraints as new events are detected.
 Independently of the variational approach, Pareto smoothed importance sampling and the $\hat{k}$ diagnostic could be useful tools to regularize the Monte Carlo approximations in the population likelihood and assess their convergence, without relying on the empirical variance \cite{chatterjee2018sample, JMLR:v25:19-556}.

 Alongside recent advances in machine learning \cite{Gabbard:2019rde, Dax:2021tsq, Dax:2024mcn, Kolmus:2024scm} and gradient-based methods \cite{Wong:2023lgb, Wouters:2024oxj}, neural variational inference may be applicable to accelerate parameter estimation of individual GW sources, either by using the trained normalizing flows as posteriors directly or their transformations for more efficient (gradient-based) stochastic sampling \cite{hoffman2019neutra}.
 As a likelihood-based approach, variational inference can immediately take of advantage of accelerated likelihoods \cite{Cornish:2010kf, Smith:2016qas, Zackay:2018qdy, Morisaki:2021ngj, Morisaki:2023kuq} and waveforms \cite{Varma:2019csw, Khan:2020fso, Thomas:2022rmc, Edwards:2023sak}.
 However, there are potential issues with the training objective used, which can struggle to train posteriors with multimodalities or extended tails.
 In initial tests, we found that annealed posterior tempering was effective for target distributions with large separate modes (e.g., high-dimensional Gaussian mixtures), but struggled with deep potentials (e.g., the Rosenbrock function \cite{rosenbrock1960automatic, pagani2022n, Williams:2023ppp}).
-Other possible remedies include altering the training objective \cite{10.1145/3341156, Kolmus:2024scm} or its gradient estimator \cite{roeder2017sticking, vaitl2022gradients}.
+Other possible remedies include altering the training objective \cite{10.1145/3341156, Kolmus:2024scm} or its gradient estimator \cite{NIPS2017_e91068ff, vaitl2022gradients}.

-Our work highlights the potential of machine learning methods to aid astrophysical inference.
-In future work we will continue to explore these applications.
+Our work highlights the potential of machine learning to aid astrophysical inference in GW astronomy.
+In future work, we will continue to explore these applications.
 We hope the methods developed here and our implementation \cite{matthew_mould_2024_12770127} will aid analysts in designing population models for current and future studies of GW catalogs.